 - 1. All engine testing for product approval must be conducted using only equipment and facilities in compliance with monitoring and calibration requirements of the ASTM Test Monitoring Center (TMC) and meeting the requirements for engine test stand/laboratory calibration in Appendix A. - 2.
-Testing of a candidate in a particular test type can only commence following proper scheduling and registration (see Appendix B) of that test with the ACC Monitoring Agency (see Appendix C). - 3.
-Test laboratory is at the choice of the sponsor.
-However, no pre-selection of test stands is allowed and all calibrated test stands within a laboratory, meeting Appendix A requirements, are to be made available for all candidate submissions.
-Test stand assignment is as defined in Appendix D.
+Testing of a candidate in a particular test type can only commence following proper scheduling and registration (see Appendix B) of that test with the ACC Monitoring Agency (see Appendix C).

-1 This Code of Practice was not developed as a Code under the American Chemistry Council RESPONSIBLE CARE[®] initiative, and is separate and distinct from that initiative.
+&lt;sup>1 This Code of Practice was not developed as a Code under the American Chemistry Council RESPONSIBLE CARE® initiative, and is separate and distinct from that initiative.